 Question

-As stated in the ICH-GCP, we consider the participation of investigational drug managers (including assistants) to be undesirable.
-Currently, due to the opinion of Clinical Trial 119, we have not been able to get the understanding of the medical institution, and currently a delegated pharmacist is participating in the deliberation and vote.
+As stated in ICH-GCP, we consider it undesirable for investigational drug managers (including assistants) to participate.
+Currently, due to the opinion of Clinical Trial 119, we have been unable to obtain the understanding of the investigational sites, and currently a delegated pharmacist is participating in the deliberation and vote.

 Therefore, we would like to know the following two points.